What Does Balloon Payment Mean in Real Estate?

-99% of borrowers will need to refinance into a bank loan such as FHA or Conventional financing by the end of 4 years
+The majority of buyers will need to refinance into a bank loan such as FHA or Conventional financing by the balloon payment date

 Why is a Balloon Payment Used in Contract for Deed?

-Thus, why balloon payments are used.
-It defines the length of time a seller is willing to carry the loan, but on the flip side a low monthly paymen is still achived with a 30 yr.
+It defines the length of time a seller is willing to carry the loan, but on the flip side a low monthly payment is still achieved for the buyer with a 30 yr.
 It creates a win-win for both sides.

 But what the seller fails to disclose many times is just how much higher the monthly payment could increase once the ARM resets to a higher interest rate.
-If the borrower is not able to make the higher monthly payments once the ARM resets they will default on the loan, and the seller still takes the house back.
+If the buyer is not able to make the higher monthly payments once the ARM resets they will default on the loan, and the seller can take the house back.

 "When The Banks Turn You Down We're Here to Help"